[GCP] Establishing an efficient Cloud Functions development environment [JavaScript]

 exports.main = (req, res) => { res.status(200).send('test'); }

-In production, you will specify main as the "function to execute."
+In production, you will specify main as the "function to run."

-Next, let's run it locally and check how it works.
+Next, let's run it locally and check that it works.

-When running locally, run the following command on the command line to start the web server and wait for requests.
+If you are running locally, run the following command on the command line to start the web server and wait for requests

 functions-framework --target=main

---target option is required and specifies the entry point.
+The --target option is required to specify the entry point.

-If there are no errors, the web server is running on localhost:8080, so try running it with curl.
+If no errors occur, the web server is running on localhost:8080, so try running it with curl or similar.

 curl localhost:8080

-If the above command returns "test", it is successful!
+If the above command returns "test", then it was successful!

-This command can be converted into an npm script and configured as follows.
+This command can be made into an npm script and configured as follows:

 "scripts": { "start": "functions-framework --target=main" },

-By adding the above settings, you can run it with npm start.
+By adding the above settings, you will be able to run it with npm start

-With npm start, you need to manually restart the function-framework every time you change the code.
+If you use npm start, you need to manually restart function-framework every time you change the code.
+This

 npm install npm-watch

-It looks like a wrapper module for nodemon, but since no special settings are required, it was easy to install.
+It looks like a wrapper module for nodemon, but since no special configuration is required, it was easy to get started with

 "scripts": { "start": "functions-framework --target=main", "watch": "npm-watch start" }